robertwachen/fritterbackend/README.md

 - `403` if there is a user already logged in
 - `400` if username or password is in the wrong format
+- `402` if a verified account user data (i.e., email, phone, first/last name, birthday) is not in the correct format or missing in the req
 - `409` if username is already in use

 #### `PUT /api/users` - Update a user's profile